-With so many amazing opportunities for kids summer camp– sports camps, horseback riding camps, dance camps, circus camps, sailing lessons, computer code and Minecraft camps, not to mention town camp with arts & crafts and swimming lessons, and the “granddaddy of them all”- sleep away camp- it is hard not to sign up for everything!
-But over the years we've found that what works best for our family is to create our own DIY Summer Camp at home- which we call “Camp Rowley”!
+With so many amazing opportunities for kids summer camps- sports camps, horseback riding camps, dance camps, circus camps, sailing lessons, computer coding and Minecraft camps, not to mention town camp with arts & crafts and swimming lessons, and the “granddaddy of them all”- sleep-away camp- it is hard not to sign up for everything!
+But over the years we've found that what works best for our family is to create our own summer camp at home.
+Here's why we hold our own DIY summer camp!

 We made the intentional decision a few years ago to “take summers off” and to not schedule our kids for camps, lessons, or activities as much as possible.
 And for our family- it has really worked out well- giving us downtime together as well as a chance to simply slow down and relax after a busy school year.

-Here's why we are making the same choice to host our own kids summer camp at home again this summer:
+Here's why we are making the same choice this summer to host our own kids summer camp at home:

 We Need Time Off From a Set Schedule